Alexandra-Myers/Atlas-Core/README.md

 ***
 ### A mod library for Atlas Projects
 ***
-Have you ever wondered what would happen if you threw an idiot in a room and asked them to write a robust library for your Minecraft mod?
+Have you ever wondered what would happen if you threw someone in a room unable to leave and asked them to write a robust library for your Minecraft mod?
 ...
 No?
 Well, here's what happens if you do anyways...